-This Cajun Seafood Boil with Garlic Butter Sauce is a flavorful feast of shrimp, crab, lobster tails, mussels, clams, sausage, and potatoes.
+This Seafood Boil Recipe with Garlic Butter Sauce is a flavorful feast of fresh shrimp, crab legs, lobster tails, mussels, clams, smoky sausage, corn, and tender potatoes.
 Best part, it's prepared in under an hour!
-This easy seafood boil recipe is the perfect meal for entertaining guests.
+This easy seafood boil recipe is the perfect meal for entertaining guests!

-Different from a typical crawfish boil, we're using fresh shellfish and creole seasoning with lemon halves and yellow onion in the pot for great flavor.
-A mix of a few pounds of seafood and traditional ingredients and you have a crab boil full of cajun flavors.
+Different from crawfish boils, we're using creole seasoning with beer to make a seasoned broth along with lemon halves, garlic, and yellow onion in the pot for great flavor.
+We're also throwing in some fresh corn, smoky sausage, fresh shellfish.
+Mix a few pounds of seafood and traditional ingredients together and you have a fantastic seafood boil full of cajun flavors.

 Don't forget the delicious cajun sauce!
 It's an easy yet amazing garlic butter seafood boil sauce that you need to drown absolutely everything in.

 Beer: This may come as a surprise but beer actually enhances the flavor of the broth.
 Use your favorite kind.

 Bay leaves: they add subtle herby and peppery flavors.

 Seafood boil seasoning: I used a combination of Old Bay, smoked paprika, Cayenne pepper, black pepper, salt, and dried thyme.

 Garlic and Onions: This recipe calls for lots of fresh garlic so make sure you have plenty!
 I like using a lot because the garlic and onion make such a flavorful broth.
 If you don't feel like chopping up a bunch of garlic, use garlic powder instead.

 Red potatoes: If you don't have access to red potatoes, Yukon potatoes, baby potatoes, or small new potatoes work too.